-- · Unique retail insights into the business of the Company, including competitive positioning and strategic opportunities and challenges - · Operating and senior management experience at a national retail corporation - Core business, management and leadership skills - Store management and retail expertise
+- · Unique retail insights into the business of the Company, including competitive positioning and strategic opportunities and challenges - · Operating and senior management experience at a national retail corporation - Core business, management and leadership skills - · Store and e-commerce management and retail expertise

-Executive Vice President and President - Stores of Nordstrom, Inc. since February 2006.
-From August 2000 to February 2006, Mr. Nordstrom served as Executive Vice President - Full-Line Stores.
+Executive Vice President and President - Nordstrom.com since May 2014.
+From February 2006 to May 2014, Mr. Nordstrom was Executive Vice President and President - Stores of Nordstrom, Inc. From August 2000 to February 2006, Mr. Nordstrom served as Executive Vice President - Full-Line Stores.
 Mr. Nordstrom previously served as Executive Vice President and Northwest General Manager from February 2000 to August 2000, and as Co-President of the Company from 1995 to February 2000.
 He has held various other management and sales positions of increasing responsibility since joining the Company in 1979.

-Mr. Nordstrom's positions of increasing responsibility with the Company over more than 30 years, including executive and operational roles, give him a customer-centric perspective in retailing and supporting the business of the Company.
+Mr. Nordstrom's positions of increasing responsibility with the Company over more than 35 years, including executive and operational roles, give him a customer-centric perspective in retailing and supporting the business of the Company.